-If you want to use a domain account to administrator Informix instances, you must run the installer as a user who has both local administrator access and domain controller administrator access.
+To use a domain account to administer Informix instances, you must run the installer as a user who has both local and domain controller administrator access.

-To install Informix using GUI custom setup:
+To install Informix by using GUI custom setup:

 1. Open the ids\install.exe file.